 Historically, manufacturing in Australia has been oriented towards the domestic market with a substantial portion of production serving local consumers and businesses.
 Local manufacture is predominantly in food and beverage manufacturing, construction materials and fabrication.
 Manufacturing in Australia contributes around:

-Given the local and smaller-scale of manufacturing operations, Australian manufacturers typically can’t leverage the benefits of large-scale automation that is possible in the larger manufacturing centres in the EU, Japan and China because a substantial part of the manufacturing or fabrication processes are manually set up and coordinated even if the operation itself is done by machines, e.g. manual setup of equipment, manual control and changeovers, manual loading etc. The costs of full automation cannot be amortised with the lower volumes and demand.
+This occurs because a substantial part of the manufacturing or fabrication processes are manually set up and coordinated even if the operation itself is done by machines, e.g. manual setup of equipment, manual control and changeovers, manual loading etc. The costs of full automation cannot be amortised with the lower volumes and demand.

-The Productivity Commission’s Sep 2023 report[1] can be summarised by:
+Productivity Commission’s Sep 2023 report [1] can be summarised by:

 Total Factor Productivity in Australia 2014-2023 [2] is at its lowest since 2016.